Information For Authors

 We do not require a particular style for references.
 You may use law school “Blue Book” style, the style manual of the American Political Science Association, or any other style understandable to readers from a variety of professions and disciplinary backgrounds that contains necessary bibliographic information.

-We do require a reference list of all cited references at the end of the article.
+We do require a reference list of all cited references, including court cases, at the end of the article.

 Upon acceptance of any manuscript processed through Manuscript Central, all authors will receive a follow-up email with instructions on completing our online Copyright Agreement form.
 Each author will receive individualized links to their copyright form.
 Authors will not be permitted to “share” or forward these individualized links as they are unique to each author.
 Therefore, it is critical to ensure the accuracy of ALL authors’ email addresses when uploading submissions to ensure the proper delivery of each copyright form and any other pertinent email communications.